Hannah-Moon/Principle-of-AI/README.md

 # Principle-of-AI

-In this repository, I am going to store homeworks and codes.
+In this repository, I am going to store homeworks and related codes.